Perspectives and Challenges for EU Market Access of Digital Medical Devices Passed

 The integration of Digital Medical Devices (DMDs), including AI-driven technologies, into healthcare systems is expanding rapidly.
 These innovations hold the potential to enhance patient care, refine diagnostics, and improve operational efficiency.
 However, several barriers hinder their seamless adoption:

-Lack of Standardized Evaluation Criteria: Disparate assessment frameworks across different nations and regions create inefficiencies.
+Lack of Standardized Evaluation Criteria: Disparate assessment frameworks across different nations and regions represent hurdles for EU-wide market access of DMDs

 Economic and Financial Constraints: Existing reimbursement and funding models struggle to adapt to the rapid pace of technological progress.

-Limited Integration into Healthcare Practices: The absence of DMDs in healthcare pathways leads to hesitancy among professionals in adopting these solutions.
+Limited Integration into Healthcare Practice: The absence of DMDs in healthcare pathways leads to hesitancy among professionals in adopting these solutions

 This session will present preliminary findings from the European Taskforce for Harmonised Evaluation of Digital Medical Devices (EvalEUDMD), focusing on: